 Start the new year right by reviewing and revamping your financial plan.

-You can’t realistically expect to reach a goal without knowing where you’re starting from.
+You can’t expect to reach a goal without knowing where you’re starting from.
 Using December 31 as the effective date, update your personal balance sheet (assets versus liabilities, broadly speaking).
-You should already have (or develop if you don’t) an idea of what you’re going to need to reach important financial goals.
-If you’re already retired, you also need to know if the income you receive from Social Security, pensions, retirement plan assets or other sources is still going to support your current lifestyle.
-Either way, you’ve got to have a scorecard.
-Everything else really proceeds from this, so take the time to bring all these numbers up to date.
+If you’re retired, make note of the income you receive from Social Security, pensions, retirement plan assets or other sources.
+Everything proceeds from this first step, so take the time to bring these numbers up to date.

-Account titling often occurs haphazardly – an individual opens a bank or brokerage account, meets Mr. or Miss Right, they live together or get married and ... down the line there’s a problem.
-If one partner dies and that bank or brokerage account is still titled only in the original holder’s name, those assets can’t be readily accessed by the survivor.
-The solution may be as straightforward as changing to joint accounts, but it’s not always that simple.
-In fact, titling has implications across a wide range of estate planning issues, as well as other situations such as Medicaid eligibility and borrowing power, to mention just a few.
-Account titling is more than just using the right form; it can also be a tool for estate planning.
-Review your account titling and determine if that’s still the arrangement you want.
+Account titling often occurs haphazardly, which can create problems down the line.
+If one partner dies and an account is titled only in their name, those assets can’t be readily accessed by the survivor.
+The solution may be creating joint accounts, but it’s not always that simple.
+Titling has implications across a range of estate planning issues, as well as other situations such as Medicaid eligibility and borrowing power, too.
+Review your account titling and discuss with your team of professionals.

-Most retirees have several sources of income such as Social Security, pension(s), retirement portfolios, rental properties, notes receivable, inheritances, etc. Every individual picture is different.
-Think about how secure each source is.
-Can you really count on that inheritance, are there likely to be vacancies in your properties that would interrupt the cash flow, are the notes receivable backed up by collateral?
-The point is to know which income sources are reliable and which are less certain, and how much of your total income each category represents.
-If too much of your retirement income is from sources you consider less than solid, it may be time to reposition your assets.
+Most retirees have several income sources, such as Social Security, pensions, retirement portfolios, rental properties, notes receivable, inheritances, etc. Think about how secure each source is.
+Can you count on that inheritance?
+Would rental property vacancies interrupt your cash flow?
+Are the notes receivable backed by collateral?
+If too much of your retirement income is from less-than-solid sources, it may be time to reposition your assets.

-If you’re not yet retired, you need to go online and establish an account with the Social Security Administration – the SSA isn’t going to be sending individual statements of accrued benefits in the mail anymore.
+If you’re not yet retired, go online and establish an account with the Social Security Administration – the SSA doesn’t mail out individual statements of accrued benefits anymore.
 Review your statement, and be sure all your earnings over the years have been recorded.
-Use the SSA’s online calculator to compute your benefits at various retirement ages (it’s generally best to wait as long as possible to begin collecting).
-Revise your spousal plan if indicated – this won’t apply to everyone.
+Use the SSA’s online calculator to compute your benefits at various retirement ages.
+If appropriate, revisit your spousal plan and revise as needed.

-Think strategically about your contributions – donate low-basis stocks rather than cash, for example.
-Consider establishing a Donor-Advised Fund, which enables you to take an upfront deduction next year for contributions made over the next several years – and provides other benefits.
+Think strategically about your contributions – for example, consider donating low-basis stocks rather than cash, or learn about establishing a donor advised fund to take an upfront deduction for contributions made over the next several years.
 Give, but do so with an eye toward reducing your tax liability.

-By now you should have a good idea of where you stand overall, what your cash flow situation is (including whether you’re saving enough), what your retirement income picture looks like, and where the shortfalls or other challenges are.
-Do you need to adjust your contributions to your IRA or other retirement plans?
-Do you need to adjust your tax withholding?
-If you’re due for a raise, how about channeling the extra money into a retirement account?
-Are you taking full advantage of your employer’s retirement plan options, particularly any contribution match program?
-Regardless of whether you’re years away from retirement or fairly close, the effects of compounding can be very significant – if you take advantage of them.
+You should now have a good idea of your cash flow situation, what your retirement income picture looks like and where other challenges lie.
+Do you need to adjust your IRA contributions, other account contributions or tax withholding?
+If you’re due for a raise, could you channel the extra money into a retirement account?
+Are you taking full advantage of your employer’s retirement plan options, particularly any contribution match?
 Go after any problems areas – or opportunities – systematically and promptly.

-Your advisor can help you with specialized tools, with impartiality, and with the experience earned by dealing with many market cycles and many different client situations.
-It’s vital that you communicate fully with your advisor, telling him or her not only what’s happening in your life today but what’s likely to happen or might happen in the future.
-Are you going to move, change jobs, send kids to college, face the possibility of significant medical expenses?
+Your advisor can help offer specialized tools, impartiality and experience earned by dealing with many market cycles and client situations.
+Communicate openly, telling him or her not only what’s happening in your life today but what might happen in the future.
 Advisors can’t help you manage what they don’t know, so err on the side of over-communicating.
-Establish a regular schedule to get together and review your portfolio, your financial and retirement plans, and what’s happening in your life.
+Establish a regular meeting schedule to review your portfolio and retirement plans.